 Digital Downloads: The library subscribes to two services for downloadable content.
 Those services include Libby and Hoopla.
 Libby is our main curated collection of downloadable ebooks and digital audiobooks.
 Hoopla includes downloadable ebooks, audiobooks, movies, television and music.
 The text on ebooks from Libby and Hoopla that have been downloaded to devices can be enlarged and the font can be set to OpenDyslexic for users with reading disabilities.
 For more information about how to use these services, visit Digital Downloads.

-Handheld Magnifying Glasses: The library maintains handheld magnifying glasses for use in the library at all reference and service desks.
+Handheld Magnifying Glasses: The library maintains handheld magnifying glasses for use at all reference and service desks.

-Large Print Books: The library maintains a collection of fiction and nonfiction large print materials.
-Items that are in our collection that are not at a specific branch may be shipped from other branches upon request.
+Large Print Books: The library maintains a collection of large print fiction and nonfiction materials.
+Titles that are in our collection that are not at a specific branch may be shipped from other branches upon request.

-Materials by Mail: The Materials by Mail service is available for the blind or handicapped.
-For information about registering for the Materials by Mail service please call the mobile library at 803-785-2649 or email email@example.com.
+Materials by Mail: Materials by Mail service is available for people with disabilities or vision impairments.
+For more information, call (803) 785-2674.
+Request Materials by Mail service →

-Special Needs Programming: If you or your group are interested in special needs programs at the library please contact us at 803-785-2680 or firstname.lastname@example.org.
+Special Needs Programming: If you or your group are interested in special needs programs at the library, contact us at (803) 785-2680 or firstname.lastname@example.org.